bayyaraghu/Usecase/README.md

 Important : Content in this document is free use, you can only use for education and learning purposes not for commercial use, knowledge transfer.
 No personal data  is used in exercise if only with permission.

+-----Data Prepration-----

+Data has collected form source of evaluation,